Time: 10:00 - 11:30

 By the end of this course you should be able to...

-- Read and play a simple tune (in C position) in either the bass or treble clef
+- read and play simple tunes (in C position) in bass or treble clef

 What level is the course and do I need any particular skills?